 What Is The 5:2 Diet?

-The 5:2 Diet involves cutting your calorie consumption to 25% for two days a week and eating normally for the other five days.
+The 5:2 Diet recipe book involves cutting your calorie consumption to 25% for two days a week and eating normally for the other five days.
 Intermittent Fasting is generally the term associated with these types of diets and an important benefit strongly linked to this type of dieting is that this helps your body repair it’s cells, which may help prevent diseases including Heart disease, Alzheimer’s and type 2 Diabetes.

 It has also been reported blood pressure and cholesterol levels have been improved significantly through using this diet.
 The diet on the whole helps you become more aware about what you normally eat, therefore making you appreciate the meals you do have more and allows you to understand how to manage your body’s needs which is good for making this type of diet more sustainable in the future.